terraform-viettelidc/terraform-provider-vcloud/website/docs/r/external_network_v2.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_external_network_v2"
+page_title: "Viettel IDC Cloud: vcloud_external_network_v2"
 sidebar_current: "docs-vcd-resource-external-network-v2"
 description: |-
-  Provides a VMware Cloud Director External Network resource (version 2).
+  Provides a Viettel IDC Cloud External Network resource (version 2).
 New version of this resource uses new VCD API and is capable of creating NSX-T backed external networks as well as port group backed ones.
 ---

 # vcd\_external\_network\_v2

-Provides a VMware Cloud Director External Network resource (version 2).
+Provides a Viettel IDC Cloud External Network resource (version 2).
 New version of this resource uses new VCD API and is capable of creating NSX-T backed external networks as well as port group backed ones.